MFR6340/theenglishextension.org/open-world-3/unit-6: Sell, Sell, Sell.md

 # Open World 3, Unit 6: Sell, sell, sell
 *This post contains links.
 If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*

-This unit covers what makes people buy things ##### Advertising, slogans, commercials, logos, research
+**This unit covers what makes people buy things.
+It covers advertising, slogans, commercials, logos and market research.
+Here are some books that supplement this unit:**

 ### Title here, by author here